 A look at the ECD learning institutions in Europe shows that publicly funded institutions are more developed than private ones.
 Europe highly advocates universal access to education for all 3 to 6-year-olds, and the concept is well accepted.
 Therefore, most countries in Europe offer free, two years of pre-primary education that is publicly funded.

 In Ireland and Netherlands, access to pre-primary education is a statutory right for children from the age of 3 years.
-In some countries like the Netherlands, expenditure in private ECD centers per pupil is nearly double the spending in public centers.
+In some countries like the Netherlands, spending in private ECD centers per pupil is nearly double that of public centers.
 In New Zealand, ECD expenditure for private centers is more than ten times that of public centers.